-Attending a Concert
+First-Timer's Guide to Attending a Concert

 What should I wear?

-What if I need to cough during the music?
+What if I have to cough?

 Coughing can be an unavoidable problem, but there are ways to avoid coughing during the music.